ns-ctru/age-gap/README.md

 #### Summaries at Follow-Up

-A series of reports have been produced under the [vignettes]() structure available when writing/developing R packages.
-This has the advantage that reports are rendered/compiled automatically when installing and updating the `age-gap` package (which you can browse under the [`lib/`](https://github.com/ns-ctru/age-gap/tree/master/lib) directory).
+A series of reports have been produced under the [vignettes](http://r-pkgs.had.co.nz/vignettes.html) structure available when writing/developing R packages.
+However they are not defined as `output: html_vignette` because for some unfathomable reason they stalled on package `build()`.
+Instead they need rendering individually, so from [RStudio](https://www.rstudio.com/) you should navigate so that your working directory is the `~/PR_Age_Gap/General/Statistics/lib/vignettes/` and then `render("[timepoint].Rmd")` to roduce the HTML report (replacing `[timepoint]` appropriately).
 It was a deliberate design choice to include a report/summary for each time point as the tables and figures are extensive given the *huge* number of outcomes, questionnaires and questions involved.
 With modern web-browsers allowing multiple tabs it is simple and straight-forward to have copies of each of these open and switch between tabs to compare results.
-In addition a report comparing repsonses over time has been produced.

 The reports can be found on the network drives at the following locations, there are three forms of each a `*.Rmd` version which is the source [RMarkdown](https://rmarkdown.rstudio.com/) file which when processed with `render('[timepoint].Rmd')` produces a `*.html` version which can be viewed in a web-browser and a second `*.R` version which is a copy of code chunks from the document.